 As of 2023, the top three highest-grossing films in China were The Battle at Lake Changjin (2021), Wolf Warrior 2 (2017), and Hi, Mom (2021).

-In 2023, 60.5% of China's electricity came from coal, 13.2% from hydroelectric power, 9.4% from wind, 6.2% from solar energy, 4.6% from nuclear energy, 3.3% from natural gas, and 2.2% from bioenergy; in total, 31% of China's energy came from renewable energy sources.
+In 2023, 60.5% of China's electricity came from coal, 13.2% from hydroelectric power , 9.4% from wind, 6.2% from solar energy, 4.6% from nuclear energy, 3.3% from natural gas, and 2.2% from bioenergy; in total, 31% of China's energy came from renewable energy sources.

-In 2023, Hangzhou hosted the Asian Games.
+In 2023, China hosted the Asian Games in Hangzhou.

 In March 2024, China ranked second in the world, after the U.S., in total number of billionaires and total number of millionaires, with 473 Chinese billionaires and 6.2 million millionaires.